IT-gMA/Loan-Calculator-with-Charts/README.md

 npm run dev
 ```

-The application will be available at `https://md-loan-calculator-cjs.netlify.app`
+After that, the application will be available at `http://localhost:5173`

 ## Usage